 - Is admitted into a network facility by a non-network provider; or

-- Receives a service or supply from a network provider to which the enrollee was referred by a non-network provider.
+- Receives a service or supply from a network provider to which you or your dependent enrollee were referred by a non-network provider.

 Prior Authorization requests must be received by phone/efax/Provider portal as follows:

 - At least 5 days prior to an elective admission as an inpatient in a hospital, extended care or rehabilitation facility, or hospice facility.

 - At least 30 days prior to the initial evaluation for organ transplant services.

 - At least 30 days prior to receiving clinical trial services.

 - Within 24 hours of any inpatient admission, including emergent inpatient admissions.